 Innovation Is In Our DNA

-UC San Diego is consistently recognized as one of the nation’s top public research universities, ranked #1 in 2015 for its positive impact on the country for the sixth consecutive year.
+UC San Diego is consistently recognized as one of the nation’s top public research universities, ranked No. 1 in 2015 for its positive impact on the country for the sixth consecutive year by Washington Monthly’s College Guide.
 Our more than 1,000 faculty physicians and scientists are an integral part of this entrepreneurial culture, having made renowned contributions in scarless surgeries, gene therapy, chemotherapy and the early detection of autism.
 Our pioneering firsts include the discovery that insulin-resistance causes Type II diabetes and that Vitamin D is associated with breast cancer.

 We were part of a Nobel Prize-winning team for our contributions to illuminating the inner workings of cells, and we pioneered the lifesaving pulmonary thromboendarterectomy (PTE) procedure for chronic pulmonary hypertension.
 Our surgeons continue to expand treatment options for those in need with pulmonary balloon angioplasty.